pgruetter/sdl-docs/docs/getting-started/compute-distances.md

 ## Goal

-In this part, we will compute the distances between departure and arrival airports so that our railway enthousiast Tom can see which planes could be replaced by rail traffic.
+In this part, we will compute the distances between departure and arrival airports so that our railway enthusiast Tom can see which planes could be replaced by rail traffic.

 ## Define output object